SpaceSysZ/UmazingConnect/edit_reports/CS_CLUB_EDITS.md

 ### Check mark darker

-- This is during the verification of presidency, needs have the border on it
+- This is during the verification of presidency, needs have the border on it (complete)

 ### join text is white on white?

-- Not an actual issue since the button has no function
+- Not an actual issue since the button has no function (complete)

 ### internal way to assign club leadership from higher ups, or to transfer ownership